MF 340 : Summer movie series: Train to Busan (2016)

 Train to Busan is a fantastic movie and wisely uses its two hours without any wasted space.
 The film takes it times to develop its human characters so that you get invested in their problems and their stories.
 In an alternate universe, this would have been a complex drama about family relationships set aboard a high speed train.
 However, add a zombie outbreak and you have something truly magical: a group of unlikely characters that come together to survive.
 While the premise isn't original, its execution makes this a worthwhile investment of your time.

 Finally, I encourage you to check this out if you've never seen a subtitled film before.
 Often, people will shy away from international films for reasons I've never understood.
-Your brain will adjust within the first minute of reading the subtitles and the story, the characters, and the execution will more than make the reading worth the effort.
+Your brain will adjust within the first minute of reading the subtitles and the story, characters, and execution will more than make the reading worth the effort.
 Or, you can just watch without reading the subtitles.
-Several YouTubers have commented that the you can follow the movie just by the characters expressions and the action on screen.
+Several YouTubers have commented that the you can follow the movie just by the characters’ expressions and the action on screen.
 I agree.
-The acting is top notch with performances that come through on with or without dialogue.
+The acting is top notch with performances that come through with or without dialogue.
 This is what elevates this film into something more than simply another mindless zombie movie.